 The Child Development Associate (CDA) is a credential awarded by the Council for Early Childhood Professional Recognition headquartered in Washington, DC.
 This credential is a key stepping stone on the path of career advancement in Early Childhood education for early care and learning professionals who work in a variety of early childhood settings (Infant/Toddler, Preschool, Family Child Care and Home Visitors).
-The CDA represents a national effort to promote improved performance and recognition of early childhood education of children age birth to 5 years old.
+The CDA represents a national effort to promote improved performance and recognition of early childhood professionals in the early childhood education of children age birth to 5 years old.